HashDash Logo

 Ocimene

-In our Ocimene chapter, we discuss this secondary terpene that is found in mint, parsley and basil.
-We also cover ocimene might smell and taste like, as well as any medical benefits this terpene may have when found in nature.
+In our ocimene chapter, we discuss this group of secondary terpenes that are found in mint, parsley, basil – and cannabis.
+We also cover ocimene smell and taste, as well as any possible benefits this terpene may have when found in nature.

 Chapter 7 · 3 min read